Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 Variables are extremely powerful when used with the `SendNumber` command.
 Think of `SendNumber` like a postal service, but a crappy one which only delivers a piece of paper containing a single number written on it.
 Each entity can use the `SendNumber` postal service to send one number to themselves or to other entities.
-Then, the entity who receives the number from the postal service might do something, by using the `OnReceiveNumber` cause.
+Then, the entity who receives the number from the postal service will execute its functions caused by `OnReceiveNumber`, if the number they got from the postal service matches the cause.

 For example:
 ```PowerShell